AXIHIXA/Memo/notes/cuda/professional_cuda_c_programming.md

   - Each SM is designed to support concurrent execution of hundreds of threads
     - Each thread block is assigned to one SM
       - Threads of this thread block execute concurrently only on this SM
+    - Each SM can hold more than one thread block at the same time
       - Multiple thread blocks may be assigned on the same SM
     - Instructions within a single thread are pipelined to further leverage instruction-level parallelism
 - Key components of a Fermi SM
   - CUDA Cores